ufclas/ufclas-mercurytemplates/README.md

 - **Social Sharing Toggle Controls**: Individual on/off toggles for each social platform in the block editor
 - **Bluesky Integration**: Native Bluesky share button alongside ShareThis buttons
 - **Two-Layer Control System**:
-  - Post-level controls: Set in the Social Sharing meta box (posts only)
+  - Global controls: Set in Appearance > Customize > Social Settings
   - Block-level controls: Set in the block's inspector panel
-  - For posts: Both levels must be enabled for buttons to appear
+  - Both the global Customizer setting AND block setting must be enabled for buttons to appear
-  - For pages: Only block-level controls apply (no post meta)
 - **Smart Visibility Logic**: Buttons only appear when enabled at the appropriate level(s)
 - **Responsive Design**: Maintains single-row layout with proper spacing

 **How it Works:**
-1. For posts: Social buttons require both post meta AND block settings to be enabled
+1. Social buttons require both Customizer settings AND block settings to be enabled
-2. For pages: Social buttons only require block settings (since pages don't have post meta)
-3. The block shows a helpful note on posts reminding users to check both settings
+2. The block shows a helpful note reminding users to check both settings
+3. Templates use only the global Customizer settings

 ## Administrator Restrictions

 For enhanced security and simplified user experience, the following areas are restricted for non-superadmin users:

+**Available Customizer Sections:**
+- Analytics Settings (Google Analytics and Tag Manager)
+- Social Settings (Social sharing button controls)

-**Hidden Customizer Sections:**
+**Hidden Customizer Sections for non-superadmins:**
 - Site Identity settings
-- Analytics Settings
 - Alternate Logo sections
 - Footer Logo options